-Today, Welch is a familiar artist in the African American gospel world around Bruce where he has been playing lead guitar for various groups since 1975.
-Born in 1932 in Sabougla (pronounced “Shah-BOW-gla”), Mississippi, Welch comes from a musically inclined family.
+During his lifetime, Welch was a familiar artist in the African American gospel world around Bruce where he played lead guitar for various groups since 1975.
+Born in 1932 in Sabougla (pronounced “Shah-BOW-gla”), Mississippi, Welch came from a musically inclined family.
 His early prowess with the guitar led to performances in his local school for plays and musicals.
-These gave him a taste of playing for the public and he has never lost his desire to perform.
-In his younger days, he worked with a logging crew in the timber industry that has been so important to the Mississippi hill country and played guitar whenever he got the chance.
+These experiences gave him a taste of playing for the public and he never lost his desire to perform.
+In his younger days, he worked with a logging crew in the timber industry and played guitar whenever he got the chance.

 Before 1975, Welch played blues and worked solo and with groups playing at community gatherings, cafes, on radio stations and in local clubs.
 He occasionally opened or played the intermission for better-known acts.
 Welch noted that in the fifties and sixties before the liquor laws in dry Calhoun County were strictly enforced, clubs like the Blue Angel in Bruce attracted big-name performers like Ike and Tina Turner and B.B.
 King.
 Welch had the opportunity once to audition for B.B.
 King but did not have the money to travel to Memphis at the time.

-Since his conversion to gospel, Welch has played mostly with the Sabougla Voices and the Skuna Valley Male Chorus.
-With the Voices, he has recorded some of his own gospel songs along with versions of various standards on cassettes that he sells at performances.
-On most weekends, Welch can be found performing at churches or gospel singings in the counties surrounding Bruce.
-He is also the host of a gospel television show, broadcast on the Bruce station, which features videos of gospel groups performing in local churches.
+After his conversion to gospel, Welch played mostly with the Sabougla Voices and the Skuna Valley Male Chorus.
+With the Voices, he recorded some of his own gospel songs along with versions of various standards on cassettes that he sold at performances.
+On most weekends, Welch could be found performing at churches or gospel singings in the counties surrounding Bruce.
+He was also the host of a gospel television show, broadcast on the Bruce station, which featured videos of gospel groups performing in local churches.

-While gospel is his preferred medium these days, Welch does not see the blues as an evil art form, but as merely a reflection of one’s life, the story of one’s experiences.
-He is glad to talk about his earlier life but proudly notes that he has never had to worry about hangovers since he began singing gospel.
+While gospel was his preferred medium later in his life, Welch did not see the blues as an evil art form, but as merely a reflection of one’s life, the story of one’s experiences.
+He was glad to talk about his earlier life but proudly noted that he never had to worry about hangovers after he started singing gospel.
+Leo Welch passed away in 2017, leaving behind an impressive musical legacy that continues to resonate today.

 -Wiley Prewitt